olgaminaeva/gen-ai-coding/episodes/2-code-generation-optimization.md

 Good: Refactor @func:rawDataTransform by turning the while loop into a for loop and using the same data structure output as @func:otherDataTransformer

 ![](episodes/fig/best practices chat.png){alt='Best Practices for Chat'}

+Note that these best practices apply to both Chat and Command modes, as they help Codeium understand your needs more effectively.

 ::::::::::::::::::::::::::::::::::::: callout